 Alliances

-During the dialogue, both governments emphasized the value of building partnerships with a diverse range of actors, including the private sector, Indigenous groups, and Garifuna communities.
+During the dialogue, governments of both the US and Guatemala, emphasized the value of building partnerships with a diverse range of actors, including the private sector, Indigenous groups, and Garifuna communities.
 These discussions aim to promote collaboration on security measures, especially at Guatemalan ports, and to create community-based solutions to local challenges.
 Additionally, efforts will be made to strengthen the National Civil Police by promoting the recruitment and retention of women, Indigenous people, and Garifuna communities to ensure a more representative force.

 Good Governance